atikHR/PNEUMONIA-DETECTION-FROM-CHEST-X-RAY-IMAGES/README.md

 | Validation | 8 | 8 | 16 |
 | Test | 234 | 390 | 624 |

-The original validation set contains only 16 images, which is too small for reliable model monitoring.
+The original validation set contains only **16 images**, which is too small for reliable model monitoring.
 Therefore, the original training set was re-split using an **80:20 stratified split**.

 ### Final Training Setup